| |

 is still the homeland of the various Berber Tuareg confederacies, as they were

-for thousands of years the dignified keepers of the largest desert in the world;
+for thousands of years the dignified keepers of the largest desert in the world

-Berbers from the Lemta tribe (by al-Yaqubi) or part of the Berber Sanhaja group
+Tebo, whom were said to be Berbers from the Lemta tribe (by al-Yaqubi), or part

 a doubt native to the region, especially to the Tibesti Mountain,

-Tribal Differences Versus Colonial Politics:
+Tribal Differences Versus War

-There are at least 140 known "tribal networks" in
+There are at least 140 known tribal networks in

-Col. Gaddafi comes from the Gaddadfa Tribe (an Arabised Berber tribe of the ancient
+For example, colonel Gaddafi comes from the Gaddadfa tribe – an Arabised Berber

-Greater Syrtis region, now known as Sirte or Sert).
-In Zuwarah the tribal name
+tribe of the ancient Greater Syrtis region, now known as Sirte or Sert.

-is also assigned to the street in which the tribe exclusively lives.
+In Zuwarah the tribal name is also assigned to the street in which the tribe

 The complex tribal system in Libya is still a fundamental

-the native philosophy behind this structure, resulting from the
+the native philosophy behind this structure (resulting from the

-in a way to illustrate a conflicting nature of the Libyan people,
+misrepresented in a way to illustrate a conflicting

 For example, Enrico De Agostini's work, The Inhabitants

-tribal components of the country the Italians initially failed to subjugate,
+motivated by "colonial" need to study the tribal components of the country the

-after their disastrous defeats to contain the Libyan resistance, led
+Italians initially failed to subjugate, after their disastrous defeats to contain

-by Mokhtar, Barouni, Swayhli and others; in the same way many of the early Arab
+in the same way many of the early Arab sources of Berber history were mainly

 The Berbers' traditional, governmental system follows

-'egalitarian' principles.
+egalitarian principles.
 The

 egalitarian system, recently noted by New Scientist

-(28 July 2012), is based on 'tribes' consulting and cooperating with each other,
+(28 July 2012), is based on tribes consulting and cooperating with each other

 One of the most fascinating aspects of